freedomotic/fd-developer-manual/docs/source/things/add-thing-template.rst

 5. run **freedomotic-core**.

-Now enter objects Edit mode, you should see a new template in the list called "My Test Template" which is provided by a device plugin instead of an object plugin.
-Try to add it to the map as usual, and check if this new light turns on when clicked.
+In **Jfrontend** enter **Objects Edit mode** and you should see a new template in the list called **My Test Template** which is provided by a device plugin instead of an object plugin.

+Try to add it to the map as usual and check if this new light turns on when clicked.